Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: The FrAC Corpus

-Second, to improve robustness, we isolated highly confused frame labels in the original MFC data set.
-To do so, we first identified spans-level MFC annotations (of ${\geq}3$ words) to which two or more annotators assigned different frame labels.
+To do so, we isolated highly confused frame labels in the original MFC data set by first identifying span-level MFC annotations (of ${\geq}3$ words) to which two or more annotators assigned different frame labels.
 We examined such inconsistent annotations using confusion matrices -- both for all MFC data and separately for each topic included in the MFC corpus.
 We took a conservative approach by only merging frame labels that were confused consistently across all topics,\footnote{For example, ``Health and Safety'' and ``Legality, constitutionality and jurisprudence'' labels are frequently assigned to the same spans in ``Tobacco'' and ``Gun Control'', but not in other topics.
 In this case, we conclude that the confusion is due to the topic specifics rather than meaning of the label, and keep such semantically distinct labels separate.} resulting in two merges of two frames (\Cref{tab:frames}).
 To further improve robustness of the label set, we removed the two least frequent classes (``External regulation and reputation'' and ``Capacity and resources'') which accounted for less than 0.7\% of the data.
 We finally obtained 9 frame categories, plus a generic ``Other'' frame to account for instances that do not match any of our nine frames.
-Table~\ref{tab:frames} lists the frames, with full definitions in Appendix Table~\ref{tab:framing_categories}.
+This category captures both genuinely unframed content and framed content that falls outside our nine established categories.
+Table~\ref{tab:frames} lists the frames, with the definitions following those of \ref{tab:framing_categories}, as depicted in the Appendix by Table~\ref{tab:framing_categories}.